eyubkh/Portfolio-old-/README.md

 - [x] Fixing awaiting process to do it on the good order
 - [x] Adding fonts
 - [x] Install prettier
+- [x] Free camera on max zoom out you can see outside.
 - [ ] Fixing the screen borders
 - [ ] Finish ui design
 - [ ] Work on the operative sistem details